Kogod School of Business

 Biotechnology employs concepts from cell and molecular biology to solve modern problems in medicine, agriculture, and other disciplines.
 In the twenty-first century, it is the cornerstone of the world’s economy.
 This course introduces and builds on concepts integral to advances in genetic, cell, systems, and molecular biology.
 Crosslist: BIO-689.
 Usually Offered: spring.
 Prerequisite: junior standing.

-STEM Entrepreneurship in Physics Certificate
+STEM Entrepreneurship in Physics (Undergraduate Certificate)

 Required Business & Physics Courses (13 credits):